Skip to the content.

 [!NOTE]

-This workflow adheres to the module specifications of MR.PARETO, an effort to augment research by modularizing (biomedical) data science.
+This workflow adheres to the module specifications of MrBiomics, an effort to augment research by modularizing (biomedical) data science.
 For more details, instructions, and modules check out the project’s repository.

 ⭐️ Star and share modules you find valuable 📤 - help others discover them, and guide our future work!